szczyglis-dev/py-gpt/README.md

 Allows `keyboard_type` command execution. *Default:* `True`

-## Command: Web Search
+## Web Search

 **PyGPT** lets you connect GPT to the internet and carry out web searches in real time as you make queries.

-To activate this feature, turn on the `Command: Web Search` plugin found in the `Plugins` menu.
+To activate this feature, turn on the `Web Search` plugin found in the `Plugins` menu.

 Web searches are provided by `Google Custom Search Engine` and `Microsoft Bing` APIs and can be extended with other search engine providers.